puppetlabs/puppet-docs/source/puppet/4.9/install_pre.markdown

    Completely install and configure Puppet on any Puppet masters and PuppetDB servers before installing on any agent nodes.
 The master must be running some kind of \*nix.
 Windows machines can't be masters.

-   A Puppet master is a dedicated machine.
-It must also be reachable at a reliable hostname.
-See the [system requirements](system_requirements.html) for minimum hardware requirements.

-   > **Note:** Agent nodes default to contacting the master at the hostname `puppet`.
+   A Puppet master is a dedicated machine, so it must be reachable at a reliable hostname.
+Agent nodes default to contacting the master at the hostname `puppet`.
 If you make sure this hostname resolves to the master, you can skip changing [the `server` setting][server_setting] and reduce your setup time.

 3. Check OS versions and system requirements.